FedCC: Robust Federated Learning against Model Poisoning Attacks: Results and Discussions

-The upper section of \autoref{tab:performance} provides the global model's accuracy across three datasets under two untargeted (Fang-Krum and Fang-Med) and Targeted attacks in a non-IID environment.
-One notable finding is that robust aggregation algorithms often yield lower accuracy compared to simple averaging (no defense).
-This discrepancy arises from the imperfect identification of malicious clients, leading to the erroneous aggregation of their weights along with benign clients.
-When applying Krum and Bulyan against Fang-Krum, the accuracy drops by a substantial 59.30\% and 65.68\%, respectively, compared to FedAvg.
-This decline can be attributed to Fang-Krum's intentional design to degrade accuracy against Krum.
-Additionally, Coomed struggles to effectively mitigate this attack as the median values of weights often fail to represent benign clients, particularly in non-IID settings, accurately.
-Furthermore, the relatively low accuracy of FLARE is due to weight scaling, even when the model already exhibits satisfactory performance.
-In contrast, FedCC, which selectively averages weights, stands out by neither boosting nor minimizing weights, resulting in higher performance than other methods.
-Notably, FedCC achieves the highest accuracy (66.27\%, 37.40\%, and 14.51\% for fMNIST, CIFAR10, and CIFAR100, respectively), with a significant leap in experiments with CIFAR100.
+\autoref{tab:untargeted_niid_performance} provides the global model's accuracy across three datasets under two untargeted (Fang-Krum and Fang-Med) in a non-IID environment.
+A notable finding is that robust aggregation algorithms often yield lower accuracy than simple averaging (fedAvg).
+This discrepancy arises from the imperfect identification of malicious clients, leading to the erroneous aggregation of their weights along with those of benign clients.
+Under Fang-Krum, Krum, multi-Krum, and Bulyan experience significant accuracy drops (16.51\%, 45.88\%, and 13.39\%, respectively, compared to FedAvg's 57.14\%), reflecting the attack's design to degrade Krum-based defenses.
+Coomed also struggles, as median weights fail to represent benign clients effectively in non-IID settings.
+FLTrust mitigates Fang-Krum but performs better on CIFAR10 than fMNIST, likely due to fMNIST's simpler gradients and lower variance, which challenge its ability to distinguish malicious updates.
+FLARE's lower accuracy stems from its approach of scaling the entire model weights uniformly, which ignores knowledge contributed by individual clients.
+In contrast, FedCC, which selectively averages weights layer-wise, achieves superior performance by boosting or minimizing weights based on their alignment with benign updates.
+FedCC demonstrates the highest accuracy (71.13\%, 52.06\%, and 14.51\% for fMNIST, CIFAR10, and CIFAR100, respectively) and shows significant improvement in CIFAR100 experiments.